kfjahnke/envutil/README.md

 0 0 0.
 All six values (image filename, projection, hfov, yaw, pitch, roll) must be passed after --facet, separated by space.

 You may pass more than one facet.
+How several images are put together is set with the --synopsis argument, see there.
+Here, I describe the 'panorama'
+setting:

-Currently, where several facets provide visible content for a given viewing ray, envutil gives preference to one of them, following this scheme: For every candidate, the normalized viewing ray's z (forward) component *in the facet's coordinate system* is isolated.
+Where several facets provide visible content for a given viewing ray, envutil gives preference to one of them, following this scheme:
+For every candidate, the normalized viewing ray's z (forward) component *in the facet's coordinate system* is isolated.
 To this, the reciprocal 'step' value is added - see just below for an explanation.
 The facet where the sum comes out largest 'wins' the contest - it's content is assigned to the viewing ray.

 The 'step' value is a measure of the change in a viewing ray's angle (measured in radians) when moving one pixel to the right in the image